Frequently Asked Quesions

 A: No, premarital counseling is not required.
 However, I do encourage all couples that are seriously dating,

-engaged, or newlyweds to participate in online premarital counseling at Happily Ever After.
+engaged, or newlyweds to participate our online premarital counseling course.

 Q: Will you marry couples of different faiths